epicwhale/DrupalConnect-Drupal/README.md

 3. Update the MySQL database name, username, password & host near line 208.
 4. Create a database with the same name as above and import the `dump.sql` file from the download into your new database.
 5. Visit your Drupal website in your browser and login with username: `admin` & password: `admin`.
+6. Optionally, clear your Drupal cache and change your admin password.